 For a lot of folks, it's their employers who provide their disability insurance.
 Heck, your employer might offer disability insurance that you're not even aware of.
 Sometimes this coverage slips past you and gets thrown into your employment benefits package and you don’t know even know about it until you need it.

 The first thing to do is to talk to your HR rep at the office to find out if you already have it or if it's even offered.
 Next, you need to speak with your local independent insurance agent.
-They've been through it all and can help you decide whether or not your existing coverage is enough, or if you don't have coverage, how to get it.
+They've been through it all and can help you decide whether your existing coverage is enough, or if you don't have coverage, how to get it.

 And when it comes time for adding coverage or even getting a whole new policy, they'll bring you options with all sorts of coverages and prices that fit right into your budget.
 But before we get to that point, it's time to talk a bit more about employer-sponsored disability insurance.